PanyiDong/SuppsPlit/README.md

 # Python Wrapper for R package sPlit

-sPlit: Split a Dataset for Training and Testing
+sPlit: Split a Dataset for training and testing based on the idea of support points

 Reference: Joseph, V. R., & Vakayil, A. (2022).
 SPlit: An optimal method for data splitting.
 Technometrics, 64(2), 166-176.